JuliaDiff/ChainRulesCore.jl/docs/src/nondiff_points.md

 Practically speaking, people are generally using AD to perform some gradient descent like optimization procedure.
 `NaN` and `Inf` do not generally take us to nice places.
 Erroring can be worse, especially if it is a local minima -- the optimization fully converges to that minima and then throws an error rather than reporting the result.
-If the primal function takes a non-finite value or errors on one side, then we are in the case that we are at a boundry of the domain.
+If the primal function takes a non-finite value or errors on one side, then we are in the case that we are at a boundary of the domain.
 Which means we are free to chose *any* value.
 In particular we often want to chose value of the derivative from **the other side where the primal is defined.**